mavehur/NutriProfile/README.md

 - As a user, I want to be able to save my ingredients list to file if I choose to.
 - As a user, I want to be able to load my ingredients list from file if I choose to.
 - As a user, I want to be able to quit the program.

-### 💯️ Instructions for Grader
-- You can add ingredients to a list by clicking "Add Ingredient."
-- You can view a list of ingredients by clicking "View My List."
-- You can locate my visual components after saving and loading a file by clicking "Save My List" and "Load My List."
-- You can save the state of my application by clicking "Save My List."
-- You can reload the state of my application by clicking "Load My List."
-- You can clear the whole list of ingredients by clicking "Delete My List."
-- You can quit the program by clicking "quit."

-### Phase 4: Task 2
-Samples of printed events when quitting the Application:

-- When adding an ingredient to the IngredientDatabase:
-  Wed Apr 12 16:50:08 PDT 2023
-  Ingredient has been added to the database
-  Category: Good
-  Name: Coffee
-  Reason: Energy Booster!

-- When adding two ingredients to the IngredientDatabase and then clearing the whole database:
-  Wed Apr 12 16:50:35 PDT 2023
-  Ingredient has been added to the database
-  Category: Good
-  Name: Coffee
-  Reason: Energy Booster!
-  Wed Apr 12 16:51:05 PDT 2023
-  Ingredient has been added to the database
-  Category: Bad
-  Name: Candy
-  Reason: Too much sugar :(
-  Wed Apr 12 16:51:14 PDT 2023
-  All ingredients have been cleared from the database

-### Phase 4: Task 3
-Q. How can this app be improved by refactoring?
-- To improve code organization and maintenance, I would move the event listeners for each button into distinct classes that implement the ActionListener interface.
-- Instead of creating separate methods for each button panel, it would be more efficient to create one method that receives an array of button labels and generates a JPanel with buttons that have the specified labels.
-Then this method would be able to receive an ActionListener for each button as an argument.